-How much does an Entry Chemist make in the United States?
-The average Entry Chemist salary in the United States is $58,900 as of August 27, 2019, but the range typically falls between $51,600 and $68,000.
+How much does a Entry Chemist make in the United States?
+The average Entry Chemist salary in the United States is $59,300 as of August 27, 2021, but the range typically falls between $53,600 and $68,000.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.

 Includes base and annual incentives

 These charts show the average base salary (core compensation), as well as the average total cash compensation for the job of Entry Chemist in the United States.
 The base salary for Entry Chemist ranges from $53,600 to $68,000 with the average base salary of $59,300.
 The total cash compensation, which includes base, and annual incentives, can vary anywhere from $55,100 to $70,500 with the average total cash compensation of $61,400.